Humberto Delgado: Films

 In 1966, German film writer and director André Libik created a 45' documentary about Delgado's assassination in the series "Political Murders" produced by West Berlin's TV station SFB.

-The film was completed and aired shortly after the Portuguese revolution of 25 April 1974.
+The film was completed and aired shortly after the Carnation Revolution of 25 April 1974.

 The 2012 Bruno de Almeida-directed film Operation Autumn is a political thriller about the killing of General Delgado.
 Delgado is played by American actor John Ventimiglia.

 Books

 A fictional version of the assassination is described (with a "General Machedo" and his secretary "Paulo Abreu") in the crime novel A Small Death in Lisbon by Robert Wilson.